24hourkirtan/audio-streaming-apis/pages/apis/mp3s.md

 The mp3s collection holds all id3 information extracted from the available mp3 files on the fie system.
 Records are read only and have been written to this collection by the Indexer.
 All endpoints can be accessed with or without authentication.
-Without authentication restricted MP3s are filtered out.
+When without authentication restricted MP3s are filtered out.

 <table id="tbl">
   <colgroup>